stevenschobert/pimm/README.md

 ## Example

-If you're the kind of person who likes jump right into the code, check out the full example:
+If you prefer to jump right into the code, check out the example application:

 __[Example Pimm Application >](https://github.com/stevenschobert/pimm/tree/master/example)__